ScottGeek/BlazorBlog/README.md

 ﻿# BlazorBlog

-A modern blogging application built with Blazor WebAssembly and ASP.NET Core 9, showcasing Vertical Slice Architecture.
+An example modern blogging application built with Blazor WebAssembly and ASP.NET Core 9, showcasing Vertical Slice Architecture.

 ## Architecture Overview

 BlazorBlog is structured using **Vertical Slice Architecture**, organizing code around business features rather than technical layers.
 This approach enhances maintainability, testability, and development productivity.

+### Possible Changes Beyond the Current Sample
+- **Authentication**: Implement user authentication and authorization for blog management.
+- **Caching**: Introduce caching for blog data to improve performance.
+- **Search Functionality**: Add search capabilities for blogs and posts.
+- **Pagination**: Implement pagination for blog lists and posts.
+- **Unit Testing**: Add unit tests for command handlers and services.
+- **Update Style**: From the "in the box" Blazor template styling to a more modern and visually appealing design.
+- **Image Upload**: Implement image upload functionality for blog posts.

 ### Project Structure